quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part24_Providing_the_S.md

 ---
 #### Contract Breach and Damages Calculation for Labor and Materials
 Background context: The contract price was $100,000 with expected expenses of $90,000 to yield a $10,000 profit.
-If the county breaches the contract at any point, the contractor should recover enough damages to cover its costs plus a $10,000 profit.
+If the county breaches the contract at any point, the contractor should recover enough damages to cover its costs plus a$10,000 profit.
 The contractor's decision on whether to continue work is critical because it impacts both the contractor and the county.

 :p What principle does the contractor follow when deciding to stop or continue work after a breach?
 ??x